Following the sad news today at the loss of HRH Prince Phillip we, as a practice, would like to acknowledge the achievements of this great man.

 Originally inspired by the ethos of Phillip’s boarding school (Gordonstoun, Scotland) the Duke of Edinburgh Award (D of E) was devised to encourage young men between 15 and 18 to develop skills and techniques required in national service which were not covered in schools curriculum.
 In later years the scheme went on to include young women and broadened its learning to become a much more inclusive system aimed at equipping young adults with life skills and self-confidence.

-Today young people from the ages of 14 to 24 can participate in a program designed to install purpose and provide support for self-improvement by participating in an array of activities they wouldn’t otherwise have the opportunity to.
+Today young people from the ages of 14 to 24 can participate in a program designed to instil purpose and provide support for self-improvement by participating in an array of activities they wouldn’t otherwise have the opportunity to.
 By taking people out of their comfort zone they are educated and inspired to continue trying different things in order to better their understanding of life.

 Walters Architects totally believe in these types of incentives and practices.
 With our WAP award (Walters Architects Prize) and our new apprentice program, we too understand how important it is to provide opportunity in order to see people flourish.